 Honoring groundbreaking achievements

-Renee Powell will be recognized as the inaugural recipient of the Charlie Sifford Award as part of the World Golf Hall of Fame’s 2022 induction ceremony on March 9.
+In 2022, Renee Powell was recognized as the inaugural recipient of the Charlie Sifford Award.
 Powell – the second African American woman to ever compete on the LPGA Tour – demonstrated resilience amidst her own obstacles of racial adversity and segregation and dedicated her life to making golf a sport for all.

 Although he turned professional in 1948, Sifford was excluded from the PGA TOUR until 1961, when he became the first African American to compete as a member.
 Despite the injustice of having some of his best years behind him, Sifford won the Travelers Championship (1967) and Genesis Invitational (1969) and finished in the top-60 on the money list in his first nine years on TOUR.
 The Genesis Invitational now offers a tournament exemption each year (in his name) to a player who represents the advancement of diversity in golf.
 In 2004, Sifford was inducted into the Hall of Fame in recognition of his historic contributions in breaking barriers for generations of minority golfers who would follow in his footsteps, including Tiger Woods, 2022 Hall of Fame inductee.
 Sifford also was the recipient of the Presidential Medal of Freedom (2014) prior to his passing in 2015.